 Dr. Vogt was a co-recipient of the Jane Boggess Advancement of Pharmacy Practice Award in 2009 from the Pharmacy Foundation of California and received the National Association of Chain Drug Stores Leadership Award in 2004.
 She was honored with the Pinnacle Award for Life Long Career Achievement from the American Pharmacists Association Foundation in 2003.
 She has also been recognized nationally for her leadership in safe medication use in older adults by the National University Education Association and by the FDA’s Center for Drug Evaluation and Research in developing the precedent setting Pharmaceutical Safe Use Initiative in 2000.
 Dr. Vogt is a co-founder of the Women in Government (WIG) Legislative/Business Roundtable and is the recipient of WIG’s first Wings Award for outstanding service.

 Dr. Vogt received her B.S. in Pharmacy from Creighton University; M.Ed. in Adult Education and a Certificate in Human Relations Training from Boston University; and Ph.D. in Educational Administration from the University of Wisconsin.
 She currently serves on the boards of the American Pharmacist Association Foundation and as President (2019), the Agoras Institute and has served on the boards of the Pharmacy Foundation of California, Women in Government (Board Member Emeritus) and the American Diabetes Association’s Bay Area Leadership Board.
-She also served as a member of the Scientific and Medical Oversight Committee of the American Diabetes Association and Special Consultant to the FDA Drug Safety and Risk Management Advisory Committee and as member of the FDA/CDER NSAID Advisory Committee.
+She also served as a member of the Scientific and Medical Oversight Committee of the American Diabetes Association and Special Consultant to the FDA/CDER Drug Safety and Risk Management Advisory Committee and as member of the FDA/CDER NSAID Advisory Committee.
 She holds memberships in the American Pharmacists Association, The Association of Colleges of Pharmacy, The Institute of Noetic Sciences and the Ninety-Nines (international organization of women pilots).